bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 ## PET recording data

-As specified above, this extension is relevant for PET imaging and its associated data, such as blood data.
+As specified above, this extension is relevant for brain PET imaging and its associated data, such as blood data.
 In addition, the extension is in accordance with the guidelines for reporting and sharing brain PET data (Knudsen et al. 2020, [1]).
 If you want to share structural magnetic resonance (MR) images with your PET data, please distribute them according to the original BIDS specification (https://bids-specification.readthedocs.io/en/stable).
 Please pay specific attention to the format the MR images are in, such as if they have been unwarped in order to correct for gradient non-linearities.
 There is a specific field in the MRI BIDS (https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html) called “NonlinearGradientCorrection” which indicates this.
 The reason for this is that the MRI needs to be corrected for nonlinear gradients in order to fit the accompanying PET scans for co-registration [1, 2].
 In general, SI units must be used (we refer to https://bids-specification.readthedocs.io/en/stable/99-appendices/05-units.html) and we recommend to use the CMIXF style formatting for SI units e.g. "kBq/mL" rather than "kilobecquerel per ml".
 An overview of a common PET experiment (with blood data) can be seen in Figure 1, defined on a single time scale relative to a predefined “time zero” (which should be defined either to be scan start or injection time; please note an exception to this definition is possible if a pharmacological within-scan challenge is performed).

 ![Figure 1](images/PET_scan_overview.png "Overview of PET recording data")